UPES Dehradun BA Admissions 2026

 Strengthen Critical Thinking Skills

 Logical reasoning is all about practising as many types of questions as possible to improve your speed and accuracy.
 Take the help of question banks with solutions and try to understand the reasoning behind each answer.
-Familiarize yourself with all reasoning types such as blood relations, coding-decoding, direction sense, etc.
+Familiarise yourself with all reasoning types such as blood relations, coding-decoding, direction sense, etc.

 You can also develop a habit of solving puzzles and playing brain games such as Sudoku.